fuzailkadri1-cmdil/LogosAI/replit.md

 None specified yet.

 ## System Architecture
-The platform is built on Python 3.11 using Flask and Flask-SQLAlchemy, with SQLite as the database (migratable to PostgreSQL).
+The platform is built on Python 3.11 using Flask and Flask-SQLAlchemy, with PostgreSQL database (Neon-backed via Replit).
 It features a multi-tenant architecture managing companies, users, integrations, call logs, and voicemails.

 **UI/UX Decisions:**
 - The frontend utilizes Bootstrap 5, Chart.js, and Vanilla JavaScript.